silentnerd/Weather-app/README.md

 #### 2. Open CMD and type this command

-Run this command to start the development server and to start your app on iOS simulator:
+Run this command to start the development server and to start your app on Android simulator:
 Run on Android:
 ```
 react-native run:android